Skip to content

 Example output:

-• New keys are always created.
+New keys are always created regardless of mode.

 Terminal window

-comvi push --overwrite
+comvi push --force-mode override

-comvi push --delete-missing
+comvi push --force-mode keep

-comvi push --delete-missing --dry-run
+comvi push --force-mode abort

-Upload only certain languages:
+Upload only certain locales:

 Terminal window